-The right day and time
+The right day

 - Check your collection dates (and sign up to email reminders)